henry-luo/mark-template/README.md

 - `{apply}` or `{apply to:expr}`
   - Apply template transformation a list of model objects.
 If optional to:expr is specified, it is applied to the objects returned from evaluating the `expr`, otherwise it is applied to the
 - `{compose}`
-  - Execute the body of the current component.
+  - Compose the body of the current high-order component, by applying transformation to the child elements of the component.

-#### 3.2 Component and function invocation
+#### 3.3 Component and function invocation

 - `{comp prop1:value prop2:expr ...}`
   - Invokes a component template, through a template matching process, like XSLT.
 - `{func prop1:value prop2:expr ...}`
   - Invokes a function.

   The differences are:

   - when a component is invoked, it changes the *current component* in the context; when a function is invoked, it does not change the *current model object* or the *current component*.
-    - component invocation goes through a template matching process like XSLT, which is more powerful and flexible (but also slower in performance), whereas function is a straight invocation.
+  - component invocation goes through a template matching process like XSLT, which is more powerful and flexible (but also slower in performance), whereas function is a straight invocation without template matching.

-#### 3.3 Inline expressions
+#### 3.4 Inline expressions

 Elements whose name start with `this` and Mark pragmas are treated as inline JS expressions.

 - `{this.*}`
 - `(expr as Mark pragma)`

 The result of evaluating the expression is passed to the template engine output adaptor.
-It may be casted into a string or preserved as a value, depending on the output adaptor.
+It may be casted into string or preserved as value, depending on the output adaptor.

-#### 3.4 Literal elements
+#### 3.5 Literal elements

-- `{literalElement ...}`
+- `{elmt prop1:value prop2:expr ...}`
+  - Constructs an output element of same name.
+Properties are evaluated as defined in 3.4, and contents processed as defined in 3.1.

 ### 4. Output Adaptors